 COLOR SPORT CLUB | Tomohiro Tonegawa

-A trailblazer who built the backcountry scene that continues to this day.
-Since the early 1990s, he has turned his attention to off-piste areas and pioneered the mountain ski scene in the harsh winter months.
-Even after achieving field development throughout Hakuba, which has become synonymous with the company, pioneer work continues.
+He is a pioneer who built the backcountry ski scene that continues to this day.
+Since the early 1990s, he has turned his attention to off-piste skiing, pioneering the mountain ski scene in the harsh winter.
+Even after achieving the development of the entire Hakuba ski field, which is now synonymous with his name, his pioneering work continues

 This model boasts the best field of view ever thanks to its ChromaPop lenses, providing clear and sharp vision, as well as Bird's Eye Vision technology.
 The AirEvac™ function ensures a perfect fit with your helmet.
 The SMITH MAG Lens Change System makes it easy to attach and remove lenses, allowing you to instantly change lenses depending on the weather or conditions.
 Two ChromaPop lenses are included as standard

-4D MAG comes with two Chromapop spare lenses.
-The field of view is wide and easy to see, and it is hard to fog!
+The 4D MAG comes with two spare ChromaPop lenses.
+They offer a wide field of view, are easy to see, and are less likely to fog up!

 Reviewer